mikepjb/citadel/design.md

 ## Tasks

 - [X] Check for internet connection
-- Conditional to receiving a varity of commands
+- [X] Conditional to receiving a varity of commands
-- Provide help when noting is provided (find inspiration)
+- Provide help when nothing is provided (find inspiration)
 - Display output of external processes (out only)
 - Display output of external processes (stream?)
 - Display output of external processes (color code log like logrus for error?)
 - Include set of default applications
 - Keep installed packages lean (and clean package/notify current size?)
 - Check secure password? (find something small to check security wise, perhaps the presence of a package?)
+- Integration test (test cli input)